Nervosys/Botnix/docs/hooks/waf.section.md

 [Waf](https://waf.io) is a Python-based software building system.

-In Nixpkgs, `wafHook` overrides the default configure, build, and install phases.
+In Botpkgs, `wafHook` overrides the default configure, build, and install phases.

 ## Variables controlling wafHook {#waf-hook-variables-controlling}